 In Class Group Work.
 Periodically (about once a week) over the semester Group Work will be completed in class.
-You must be present to complete the Group Work Group work cannot be made up.
+You must be present to complete the Group Work.
 The Group Work category will be worth 50 points and each Group Work will be worth 5 points.